 Spa Aria

-The hotel's full-service spa offers nail care, massage, and waxing services.
+The hotel's full-service spa offers a range of services, including nail care, massage, and waxing treatments.

 Dining at Hotel Monteleone